emperorofmars/stf-unity/readme.md

 ## Basic Structure
 STF is a binary format.
 It can have an arbitrary amount of chunks, but one is the minimum.
 The first chunk is a definition in the JSON format.
 All further chunks are binary buffers which have to be referenced by the JSON definition.

-The JSON definition has 6 root objects
+The JSON definition has 6 root objects:
 - meta: Information about the author, copyright, etc...
-- main: UUID of the main asset
+- main: UUID of the main asset.
-- assets: A list of assets.
-Assets can reference a list of nodes and resources, depending on the asset type
+- assets: A dict of UUID -> assets pairs.
+Assets can reference a list of nodes and resources, depending on the asset type.
-- nodes: A list of hirarchical nodes.
-Nodes can have a list of components
+- nodes: A dict of UUID -> node pairs.
+Nodes can have a list of components and child-nodes.
-- resources: A list of resources, referenced by nodes and components
+- resources: A list of UUID -> resource pairs.
+Resouces can be referenced by nodes, components and potentially assets.
-- buffers: A list of buffers, in the order of the binary chunks, referenced by resources
+- buffers: A list of buffer UUID's in the order of the binary chunks, which referenced by resources.

 The STF format is similar to GLTF 2.0, especially in concept, but differs in significant ways.
 Everything has an UUID.
 This UUID must persist between import and export of any implementation.